How to Calculate a Car Payment

 Once you have some estimates in place, you will need to look for an auto loan.
 Compare the terms and conditions of different loans before signing.
 Credit unions tend to offer more competitive rates than banks, so consider reaching out to your local credit union.
 Many have representatives who can help you to understand your budget and what payment you can afford.

-You can apply for a loan in a :
+You can apply for a loan in several ways:

 - On one hand, you can apply for financing at the dealership once you’ve picked the vehicle you want.
 While you may be able to negotiate some points of the loan, the dealer may not have as competitive interest rates as getting the loan directly from your credit union or bank.